-Check out the score breakdown in the table below.
+Check out the score breakdown for the West in the table below.

 |FACTOR||RATING (OUT OF 5)||CONTRIBUTION TO FINAL SCORE|

 |TOTAL after normalizing||90.9/100|

-I absolutely loved riding this board and will be sad to see it go.
+I absolutely loved riding this board and really didn’t want to get off it!
 I had a blast on it and it really was an extremely versatile and fun board to ride.
 You could get really aggressive with it but you could also slow things down and get playful with it too.

 More Info, Current Prices and Where to Buy Online

 Check out the links below to learn more about the West and where to buy and to see if it’s available in your size.
 I have included a couple of options below in case one or the other doesn’t have your size.

 Thanks for reading and I hope you found this review helpful.
 If you’re keen to check out some other all-mountain and aggressive all mountain options check out the links below.